davidpaulsson/gatsby-source-airtable-next/README.md

 ### How does this compare to `gatsby-source-airtable`?

 [`gatsby-source-airtable`](https://github.com/jbolda/gatsby-source-airtable) is a great source plugin.
 I both use this plugin and have gotten a lot of inspiration from it.
-But it hasn't been updated in quite some time and was originally written for Gatsby v2.
-A lot has happened with Gatsby since those days.
+But it hasn't been updated in quite some time.
+The main differences between this source plugin and gatsby-source-airtable are:

-If you're looking to source data from Airtable, and don't want a wall of `verbose The ___NODE convention is deprecated.
-Please use the @link directive instead.
-Migration: https://gatsby.dev/node-convention-deprecation` deprecation warnings in the Gatsby build process logs then this plugin is for you.
+- Keys are camelCased.
+- Keys are directly on the node and not nested under a `data` property.
+- Node types are per table, so if you source multiple tables you won't have keys with `null` data.
+Since keys are based on each table, they cannot clash with each other.

 ## Example